rikhuijzer/xrcf.org/content/blog/why-hard.md

   return count
 ```

-Although this example is longer than the rewrite above, I think it's much easier to understand.
+Although `count_vowels` is longer than the rewrite above, I think it's much easier to understand.
 I'm not sure what the reason is for this.
-Maybe it's because of the pointers such as `op.rhs.definition`, or all the non-standard data types such as `Arith_ConstantOp`?
+Maybe it's because of the pointers such as `op.rhs.definition`, all the non-standard data types such as `Arith_ConstantOp`, or because the operations (like `replace`) mutate things in the background?
 Maybe it's just because my brain is not used to it yet.

 ## A More Positive Note